-We are pleased to announce a 2-day interdisciplinary conference (1-2 November, 2019) on music and lifetime memories, with Featured Lectures from Professor Andrea Halpern (Bucknell University, USA), Dr. Alexandra Lamont (Keele University, UK), and Professor Catherine Loveday (University of Westminster, UK).
+We are pleased to announce a 2-day interdisciplinary conference (1-2 November, 2019) on music and lifetime memories, with Featured Lectures from Professor Andrea Halpern (Bucknell University, USA), Professor Lia Kvavilashvili (University of Hertfordshire, UK), Dr. Alexandra Lamont (Keele University, UK), and Professor Catherine Loveday (University of Westminster, UK).

 Listening to music can trigger vivid lifetime memories, bringing one back to the sights, sounds, and feelings of past events.
 Music is often intimately associated with self-defining moments from our lives, and can play a significant role in shaping a person’s identity.
 Research on the link between music and autobiographical memories is crucial for critically assessing the validity of claims about the “power of music,” informing theoretical accounts of the mechanisms by which music induces emotions, and developing music-based interventions for people with memory disorders.

 This conference aims to bring together researchers from music, psychology, neuroscience, anthropology, and other relevant disciplines to address the relationship between music and autobiographical memory, including, but not limited to, the following themes:

 - How and why does music become linked to lifetime memories?

 - How do music and personal memories interact in shaping one’s identity and self-concept?

 - What role does music play in the maintenance and retrieval of memories?